 My main concern is that this death of George Floyd and the expensive rioting that followed will widen the ideological chasm between those who believe that we have systemic racism in our country and those who do not.
 As that chasm widens, we may be less likely to respect different perspectives and less likely to work together to solve our deepest societal and business problems.
 And things will likely get more violent, for everyone.
 I’d like to see the chasm narrow and a sense of community grow.

 Yet, how can some say that what so many people of color experience, subtle and not so subtle bias against them, is not real?
 Or can be overcome by personal responsibility alone–not committing crime, staying married and working hard at school?
 The social structures impact personal choices.
-The game has been, and still is, rigged in so many ways.
+The game has been historically rigged in so many ways.

 And yes, some older white men might say “Yeah, the game is rigged now ….against white men, especially older white men”.
-There is a lot of truth to that right now, but for how many hundreds of years has the game been violently-rigged the other way?
+There is some truth to that right now, though most would say being white is still a pretty huge advantage.

 Yes, there are some rare African Americans (usually very smart, articulate, bold, often lighter-skinned and physically attractive people, like Candance Owens) who can overcome racial biases and appear unaffected by it.
 But she is an exception.
 Not the norm.